dergigi/dergigi.github.io/collections/_posts/2026-08-20-grug-speak-grug-outside-grug-happy.markdown

 walking at a lakefront or the beach.

 When it comes to development, I see myself on the far-left side of the bell curve.
-I am the Grug-brained developer.
+I am the [Grug-brained developer](/assets/images/photography/2026-08-20-grug-speak-grug-outside-grug-happy/grug-no-like-rug.001.png).
 I like simple things.
+If
-If I don't understand them, I don't want them.
+I don't understand them, I don't want them.
 I am the guy who is drooling out of the mouth while putting together oversized Lego pieces that others have meticulously designed.
 But I can build a tower, and that gives me joy, even if other tower-builders will think that my tower is crooked and ugly and statically unsound.

-{% include image.html name="grug-no-like-rug.001.png" caption="Grug no like rug." %}

 Here is my current "development" process, if you want to call it that:
 Grug outside.
 Grug happy.
 Grug see weird thing in app.
 Grug speak into